Updated

 Free — $0/month

-The free plan runs on Gemini 2.5 Flash, a fast and capable model that handles everyday tasks surprisingly well.
-You get text chat, basic image understanding, image generation (up to 100 images per day via Imagen 3), Canvas, Extensions, code execution, and web search.
+The free plan runs on a fast version of Gemini that handles everyday tasks surprisingly well, with limited access to the flagship Gemini 3 Pro model.
+You get text chat, basic image understanding, image generation, Canvas, Extensions, code execution, and web search.

-The catch: you’re limited to about 5–10 uses of Gemini 3 Pro per day, and during peak hours you may get throttled.
-Long documents, complex spreadsheets, and sustained multi-step reasoning hit limits quickly.
+The catch: flagship-model access and sustained heavy use hit limits quickly, and during peak hours you may get throttled.
+Long documents, complex spreadsheets, and sustained multi-step reasoning hit caps fast.

 Honestly, for casual use — quick questions, simple writing tasks, basic image generation — the free tier is more generous than most people realize.
 Google doesn’t gate it behind a countdown timer or credit card, which is refreshing.